AlexTelon/wordle-bot-ranking/README.md

 curl http://localhost:5000/users/leroy
 # Or visit http://localhost:5000/users/leroy in your browser.

-# Visit http://localhost:5000/leaderboard for the current leaderboard!
+# Simply visit http://localhost:5000 for the current leaderboard and some documentation!
 ```

 # TODO